tsykoduk/greg.nokes.name/_posts/2020-08-26-simplest-heroku-demo.md

 heroku open
 ```

 There you go - a few lines to create a new app, build environment, load balancers and everything else you need to run a highly scaleable, secured, web application.
+All thanks to the power of Heroku.